brittonmedley/pokered/README.md

 # Pokémon Red and Blue

-This is a disassembly of Pokémon Red and Blue.
+This is a disassembly of Pokémon Red and Blue with the goal of enforcing rules and rescaling difficuly.

 It builds the following roms: